Bacille Calmette-Guérin (BCG) Vaccine Clinical Trials, Dosage, Efficacy, Indications, Side Effects

 The study demonstrated the effects of BCG vaccination on genome-wide histone modifications induced in trained monocytes.
 These modifications are associated with reduced yellow fever virus viremia levels due to increased IL-1β production and release.

 BCG vaccination at birth or in infancy significantly reduces the risk of TB.
-The potential implications for child health are substantial, reported an October 2020 study.
-For example, if BCG vaccination was given to children at birth if higher measles vaccination coverage could be obtained, if diphtheria, tetanus, and pertussis-containing vaccines were not provided with or after the measles vaccine, or if the BCG strain with the best non-specific effects could be used consistently, then child mortality could be considerably lower.
-In 2005, all EU countries, including Andorra, Bulgaria, Norway, Romania, and Switzerland, participated in a survey on BCG vaccination in children
+The potential implications for child health are substantial, according to a study published in October 2020.
+For example, if BCG vaccination were given to children at birth, if higher measles vaccination coverage could be obtained, if diphtheria, tetanus, and pertussis-containing vaccines were not provided with or after the measles vaccine, or if the BCG strain with the best non-specific effects could be used consistently, then child mortality could be considerably lower.
+In 2005, all EU countries, including Andorra, Bulgaria, Norway, Romania, and Switzerland, participated in a survey on BCG vaccination in children.

 BCG Vaccine Pregnancy